 Hyperpigmentation usually refers to any type of dark mark or uneven skin tone.
 It’s also commonly associated with acne lesions since they tend to leave marks behind, but pigmentation can also describe conditions like melasma or sunspots.

 Pigmentation can be frustratingly hard to get rid of.
-It’s important to determine which type of pigmentation you have in order to treat it correctly.
+For best results, it’s important to determine which type of pigmentation you have.
 While it is true that certain types of pigmentation affect particular skin tones more, you can also suffer from one or more of these types at the same time or at different times.

 Post Inflammatory Erythema: Lighter Skin Tones